michaeluno/commentcode-api/readme.md

 Commentcode API lets you generate custom outputs with HTML comment-like codes.

-It is similar to the [shortcode API](https://codex.wordpress.org/Shortcode_API) except it takes a form of HTML comments and a few features.
+It is similar to the [Shortcode API](https://codex.wordpress.org/Shortcode_API) except it takes a form of HTML comments and a few features.

 Since it takes a form of HTML comments, even the user disables your plugin, the embedded code will not be visible, on contrary to shortcodes that remain in posts when their plugins are deactivated.